updatedData/laravel-request-logger/README.md

 |   REQUEST_LOGGER_COMPRESSION_ENABLED   | false    | Enables compression for uploaded files.                            |
 |  REQUEST_LOGGER_COMPRESSION_COMPRESSOR    | gz       | Compressionalgorith.
 For now only gz is supported                  |

+### Security notice

+Logging files should only be enabled for specific endpoints.
+Yet that feature is not implemented